Want to challenge your creativity? Looking to make your own scented candle? Don't wait any longer, get started, we are here to help you!

 To inspire you, find our scented candles !
 They can guide you!

 Before jumping into the void, let's talk about all the essential points to know when you are a beginner:

 - Animal wax: it is therefore beeswax.
 It is secreted by wax bees.

-- Vegetable wax: this wax can come from different varieties of plants: soya, carnauba, rice, rapeseed, palm... and is completely natural, ecological and respectful of the environment, it does not give off black smoke.
+- Vegetable wax: vegetable waxes come from different varieties of plants: soybeans, carnauba, rice, rapeseed, palm… and are entirely natural, ecological and respectful of the environment, they do not give off black smoke.

-We strongly advise you to do like us and use rapeseed oil, because our commitment is to offer you the best quality of natural wax for your creation: our selection of rapeseed wax.
+We strongly advise you to do like us and use a vegetable wax.
+Our commitment is to offer you the best quality of natural wax for your creation: rapeseed wax .

-You should know that vegetable wax generally burns slowly (so your candle will last longer), and burns without smoke (perfect from a safety point of view).
+You should know that vegetable wax generally burns slowly (so your candle will last longer).

-Here are some things to know about rapeseed wax to impress your friends:
+Here is some information to know about rapeseed wax: